kmack3990/kmack3990.github.io/about.md

 - a data wrangling endeavor to visualize a large dataset from Google Books Ngram
 - the production of predictive models to forecast wind power from an EDP Renewables wind farm.

 I am still building on this expertise as an analyst working to improve my models on wind power forecasting and refining past projects.
-I have also joined a team to tackle this year’s Women in Data Science(WiDS) “Datathon Challenge - Adapting to Climate Change by Improving Extreme Weather Forecasts.”
+I have also joined a team to tackle this year’s Women in Data Science “Datathon Challenge - Adapting to Climate Change by Improving Extreme Weather Forecasts.”

 ### Contact me